Omar-Ayman10/Simple-Flask-Calculator/README.md

 # Simple-Flask-Calculator
-This is the first lab assignment for CIE 460, Fundamentals of Software Engineering.
+This is the first lab assignment for CIE 460, Software Engineering Fundamentals.